gingerbeardman/gingerbeardman.github.io/_posts/2021-08-28-aquaplus-piece-game-reviews-vol-2.md

 ---

 If you've not yet read [my review of the P/ECE](/2021/08/19/aquaplus-piece-vs-panic-playdate/) hardware comparing it to Playdate, now is the time to catch up!
+It includes my 6 favourite games on the system.

-Below is the first of many roundups of interesting P/ECE games, in which I cover more of the interesting and unique games that I enjoy on the system.
+Below I cover more of the interesting and unique games that I enjoy on the system.

 ***